RetroPie/RetroPie-Docs/docs/Xrick.md

 Now the game data is not provided with the port, it is necessary to download the data.zip file http://www.bigorno.net/xrick/download.html
-And paste to /home/pi/RetroPie/ports/xrick/
+And paste to /home/pi/RetroPie/roms/ports/xrick/

 ## Controls

-Needs a keyboard
+Uses libretro (keyboard/gamepads supported)